-The Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing, Performance Standard 2500 - Monitoring Progress, require we "...establish and maintain a system to monitor the disposition of results communicated to management."
+As part of the reporting and audit process, the Institute of Internal Auditors' (IIA) International Standards for the Professional Practice of Internal Auditing, Performance Standard 2500 - Monitoring Progress, require we "...establish and maintain a system to monitor the disposition of results communicated to management."
 Internal Audit has established the Corrective Action Plan (CAP) process to meet this requirement.
 The process includes monitoring and reporting whether management has implemented corrective actions to address audit findings and recommendations.